Collateral P2P Review

 WHAT I DISLIKE ABOUT COLLATERAL:

 Collateral is a newer platform so this increases lenders risk.
 I took a leap of faith and invested partly because I believe the Director and staff are quite experienced in the pawnbroking field.
-I also invested to provide my blog readers inside experience and information.
-Don’t worry though, if all goes wrong, I won’t blame you 🙂
+It does worry me a little that they are branching into property loans as I’m not sure how experienced Collateral is in this sector.

 Along with the lack of history comes the lack of defaults.
 I have yet to experience a default so I can’t comment Collateral’s p2p recovery process and success.
 Only time will tell.